Dhar State

-Dhar State was a Maratha princely state.
+Dhar Maratha State was a Maratha princely state.
 It was a salute state in the colonial sway of the Central India Agency.
 Dhar began as one of the states during Maratha dominance in India about 1730.
 In 1941 it had an area of 1798 sqmi and a population of 253,210.
-Dhar was the capital of the state since 1732 (from the 1728 foundation, the Raja's first seat had been at Multhan in Dhar district.
+Dhar was the capital of the state from 1732 (from the 1728 foundation, the Raja's first seat had been at Multhan in Dhar district.
 In 1948, it became part of Madhya Bharat.

 Lying between 21°57' and 23°15' north, and 74°37' and 75°37' east, Dhar State was bordered on the north by Ratlam State and Sailana State; east by parts of Gwalior and Indore States; on the south by Barwani State, and on the west by Jhabua State and portions of Gwalior State and Indore State.

-Prathmeshwar Singh Rao Pawar is the current titular crown prince of Dhar, as Hemendra Singh Rao Pawar (the titular Maharaja of Dhar) died in November 2023.
+Prathmeshwar Sinh Raje Pawar is the current titular crown prince of Dhar, as Hemendra Sinh Raje Pawar (the titular Maharaja of Dhar) died in November 2023.